andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

   && echo "load_module /opt/opentelemetry-webserver-sdk/WebServerModule/Nginx/1.23.1/ngx_http_opentelemetry_module.so;\n$(cat /etc/nginx/nginx.conf)" > /etc/nginx/nginx.conf

 # 4. Copy in the configuration file for the NGINX OTel module
-COPY opentelemetry_module-NROTLP.conf /opt/opentelemetry_module.conf
-# OR use for use with the ADOT Collector running as a Sidecar
 # COPY opentelemetry_module-ADOTcollector.conf /opt/opentelemetry_module.conf
 ```